osman245/WebeClearr/content/_index.md

 ---
-header_brand: "Builders Of The Future, Inc."
+header_brand: "We create immersive web applications"
 header_tagline_paragraph: "Yes, we are glad you made it here.
 In fact, the only emotion stronger than our gladness is our desire to tell you more about what we are building.
 Bright times lie ahead.
 Let's get into it!"
 header_button_cta:
-  url: "#contact-form"
+  url: ""
   title: "Get in touch"
 header_button_more:
-  url: "#the-future---today"
+  url: ""
   title: "Why this is awesome?"
 teaser_image: "images/teaser.jpg" # https://www.pexels.com/search/product%20testing/
 ---